AlvinToh/go-programming-projects/README.md

 ### Commands

-You can use the following commands under `service-name/Makefile`:
+You can use the following commands under `service-name/Makefile` for the recommended web applications templates above:

 - `make build`
 - `make run`